-As German troops approached Moscow’s outskirts on 30 July 1941, in London General Sikorski and Soviet Ambassador to the United Kingdom Ivan Maisky signed an agreement that released the Poles in the USSR and allowed them to form an army on Russian soil.
+As German troops approached Moscow’s outskirts on 30 July 1941, in London, General Sikorski and Soviet Ambassador to the United Kingdom Ivan Maisky signed a release agreement for the Poles in the USSR, which allowed them to form an army on Russian soil.

 The Polish search for the missing officers started in September 1941.
 They had failed to arrive at any of the new Polish army’s enlistment stations in southern Russia.
 Stalin assured General Sikorski on 3 December 1941 that all the Poles in the USSR had been “set free” and shrugged that the officers were “probably in Manchuria.”
 That meeting included Stalin’s Minister of Foreign Affairs, Vyacheslav Molotov.
 Accompanying General Sikorski were Polish Ambassador to the Soviet Union in Moscow Stanisław Kot and Commander–in-Chief of the Polish Forces in the USSR Lieutenant-General Władysław Anders.9

 In July 1942, the Kremlin, continuing to deny knowledge of the missing Polish officers, offered the Poles three scenarios: they had returned to Poland; they had escaped abroad; they had become casualties on the way to the recruiting stations during the Russian winter.10